Help for other baby wildlife within the GTA

 There might be another wildlife rehabilitator closer to you who can help.
 Please check the Ministry of Natural Resources and Forestry’s complete listings.

-If you cannot reach a wildlife rehabilitator closer to you, call our Wildlife Hotline at 416-631-0662 and leave us a message.
-Our hours are 9am-6pm, seven days a week (yes, even on holidays!).
+If you cannot reach a wildlife rehabilitator closer to you, please fill out our online Request for Assistance Form; using this form and uploading photos helps us assess your situation more quickly.
+Otherwise, call our Wildlife Hotline at 416-631-0662 and leave us a message.
+Our hours are 9am-6pm, seven days a week (yes, even on most holidays!).
 Please note that during the spring and summer (when most babies are found) our hotline gets very busy.
 It may take longer to return calls from further afield.

 If you cannot reach a wildlife rehabilitator right away